 When you last saw a shooting star, did you make a wish?
 Or wonder what it’s like to zoom towards Earth at a zillion miles a second?
 Well, it’s something like that around here right now!
 A new adventure is underway.
 A new book planned.
 And our website continues to reflect these wondrous events.
 And like a new bub, it’s alive and chucking out surprises.

-Our first surprise was a pleasant one, finding our veteran craft sitting perfectly on her waterline after a Tasmanian winter, and inside, smelling sweet and untainted.
+Our first surprise was a pleasant one, finding our veteran sailing craft sitting perfectly on her waterline after a Tasmanian winter, and inside, all smelling sweet and untainted.
 Even better was finding our main battery bank of three truck batteries fully charged and crackling with energy.
-We had left them connected to the solar panels instead of isolating each battery.
+We’d left them connected to the solar panels instead of isolating each battery.

-Then the heavens opened to rain the next few days, perfect for settling in and getting Banyandah’s systems operational.
-After sorting below decks, Jude and I re-reeved every bit of running rigging, removed to extend their life.
-Then, on day four, we awoke to a windless dawn, so we re-installed our furling headsail, also removed to preserve it, followed by end for ending our anchor chain to spread the wear.
+Then the heavens gifted us rain the next few days, perfect for settling in and getting Banyandah’s systems operational.
+After sorting below decks, Jude and I re-reeved every bit of running rigging that we’d stored to extend their life.
+Then on day four, we awoke to a windless dawn, perfect to re-installed our furling headsail, also stored to preserve it.
+Followed by end for ending our anchor chain to spread the wear.
 During this time, Jude marshalled her stores, rotating up what needs using first while updating her Excel stores list.
 Meanwhile, I remounted our navigational instruments and finding them working fine, I got down to tinkering with my beloved six-cylinder Perkins.
-Changing the oil filter, giving it a good oiling and greasing the pumps brought us to the big moment.
+Changing the oil filter, giving the machinery a good oiling and greasing the pumps brought us to the big moment.
 Hooray!
 What a relief.
-The first piston up on that seventy-year-old iconic engine saw her fire and away she roared, her deep-throated rumble sounding reassuring.
+First piston up on that iconic engine saw her fire and away she roared, her deep-throated rumble sounding reassuring.

 Let’s Go Sailing ~

-When the rain began to drift eastward, we brought home fresh supplies from the local IGA, and then raised sail to take a lovely northerly down harbour.
-To be afloat and sailing again brought big smiles as the miles whizzed past, showing we still had a clean bottom.
-By late afternoon, Banyandah entered the Gordon River after a rather speedy twenty miles sailing wing and wing.
-That first night at anchor, isolated from all of humanity and surrounded by forest-clad green mountains, we slept as if drifting in heaven.
+When the rain began to drift eastward, we came home with fresh supplies from the local IGA.
+Once stored, we raised sail to take a sweet north wind down harbour.
+To be afloat and sailing brought the smile of freedom, again and again as the miles whizzed past.
+Our fast speeds telling us we still had a clean bottom.
+Late that afternoon, Banyandah entered the Gordon River after a rather speedy twenty miles sailing wing and wing.
+That first night, isolated from all of humanity and surrounded by forest-clad mountains, we slept as if drifting in heaven.